Creating and running load tests does not come naturally. These tasks require knowledge of testing and a profound understanding of the target app.

 Run the test and monitor your test's engine via the Monitoring Report.

-If your engine didn't reach either a 75% CPU utilization or 85% memory usage (one-time peaks can be ignored):
+If your engine didn't reach either a 75% CPU utilization or 85% memory usage (one-time peaks can be ignored), then:

-- Change the amount of threads to 700 and run the test again
+- Change the number of threads to 700 and run the test again

-- Raise the amount of threads until you get to 1,000 threads or 60% CPU
+- Raise the number of threads until you get to 1,000 threads or 60% CPU

-If your engine passed the 75% CPU utilization or 85% Memory usage (one-time peaks can be ignored):
+If your engine passed the 75% CPU utilization or 85% Memory usage (one-time peaks can be ignored), then:

 - Look at when your test first got to 75% - and see how many users you had at this point.

 - Run the test again.
-This time, enter the amount of users you got from the previous test.
+This time, enter the number of users you got from the previous test.

 - Set the ramp-up time you want for the real test (5-15 minutes is a great start) and set the duration to 50 minutes.